newrelic/nrjmx/README.md

 - `bean `<NAME>` sets or retrieves bean from current domain context, `*` unsets the domain
 - `get `<ATTRIBUTES>` fetches bean attributes info from current domain & bean context

+> A one liner query is possible as well, ie for querying all available attributes: `get -d DOMAIN -b BEAN *`

 ## Help